Rajasthan Assembly passes 2022-23 budget | Headlines

 Gehlot, whiling dismissed apprehensions raised by some members of the opposition regarding the budget announcements, said, ''I assure the members of the House that you should rest assured, this budget has been presented with the commitment.
 We will implement it.'' ''The financial management in Rajasthan has been excellent during my government's tenure and we are confident that it will continue,'' he said.

-Attacking the BJO, Gehlot said it has a mastery over "fabulous marketing even if they work less".
+Attacking the BJP, Gehlot said it has mastery over "fabulous marketing even if they work less".

 "On the other hand, we keep doing work and don't market (it).''
 He said the opposition is "deliberately" raising accusations over budget implementation.